 Soon after, a former roommate set me up on a blind date with her brother.
 Her brother and I had known about each other, but this was the first time we met in person.
 Later that year, we married in an LDS temple for time and all eternity.
 We moved to Idaho where my husband was attending BYU-Idaho.
 I had married a freshman in college and I only had 24 more credits to finish my Bachelor's.
 We spent five years in Idaho while he earned his degree.
 We moved to Provo for one semester so I could work on my degree.
 I then took two courses long-distance and one course at BYU-Idaho to finish my degree.
 I almost gave up on it, but my husband told me to finish it.

 In Idaho, we had to two boys.
 Then we moved from the West Coast to the East Coast for my husband's internship and various jobs.
 We found a more permanent job in Utah and we are still here.
-We had our third boy here.
-So now my husband and I are raising three active sons.
+We had our third and fourth boys here.
+So now my husband and I are raising four active sons.